Northern Suburbs Ocean Outfall Sewer (NSOOS)

 Preventing wastewater pipe failure

-The Northern Suburbs Ocean Outfall Sewer (NSOOS) is an important part of our wastewater network.
-We're working to restore it to optimum condition.
+The Northern Suburbs Ocean Outfall Sewer (NSOOS) is an important part of Sydney’s complex underground wastewater network.
+We’re working to restore it to optimum condition.

 About this project